boyac/pyFolio/README.md

 ### Analyst Journey 2017-
-- Conducted fundamental investment analysis of the Japanese and South Korean markets and the utilities and renewable energy sectors.
-Conducted bottom-up research and successfully uncovered an undervalued utilities stock, suggesting an overweight to the benchmark.
-The electricity stock rebounded by over 391% in 2 months (initiated on Jan 16, 2019).
+- Performed fundamental analysis of Emerging (EM) and Developed (DM) markets, focusing on utilities, energy sectors, indices, and multi-assets.
+Through bottom-up research, uncovered an undervalued electricity stock, recommending an overweight to the benchmark.
+The stock surged by over 391% in 2 months (initiated Jan 16, 2019).
 Keywords: chapter 11, chapter 7, list of fires history.

-- Presented Japanese economic and market views to external and internal clients and made profitable buy and sell calls for the Nikkei 225 in 2018 and 2019.
-Gave a 'Sell' rating before a market correction (-21%) in Oct.
-2018 and met the target price within 1% in 2019.

-- Derived comprehensive analysis of selected stocks from emerging markets.
-Raised the target price from THB59.7 to THB76 (52 Week High THB77.8).

-- Covered the utilities sector and initiated a target price of USD140 with a 'Buy' investment rating, outperforming the low-volatility benchmark by over 3%.

-- Generated thematic strategy research on equity investment, attribution analysis, and backtesting.

-- Reviewed investment returns, risks, activities, and other investment-related issues in a timely and comprehensive manner.

-- Created a portfolio attribution analysis module using Python and automated abnormal stock volatility calculations using VBA.
 - ![alt tag](image/alpha01.jpeg)